Carpal Tunnel Pain in Durango CO?

 Depending on the activity, carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon.
 Unfortunately, many health care professionals only focus on the site of pain when the problem actually lies elsewhere.
 In fact, it has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine.
 This is often why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.
 While carpal tunnel is more common in the dominant hand, it is also nearly 3 times more common in women due to the size of the tunnel itself.

 What are the Best Treatments Available?

 The most appropriate treatment for your carpal tunnel syndrome largely depends on the underlying cause.
 As with most conditions, it is advised that patients begin with a non-invasive and more affordable treatment.
 While prescription medications, decompression surgeries, and forms of physical therapy may provide short-term relief, the symptoms often reappear without the correction of the nerve interference in the spine.
-We will perform an evaluation of your condition and formulate an individualized treatment plan that best suits you.
-Following spinal corrections, many patients experience substantial improvements of their symptoms.
-If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues is often considered.
+Your chiropractor at Thrive Chiropractic Studio will perform an evaluation of your condition and formulate an individualized treatment plan that best suits you.
+Following spinal corrections, many patients experience substantial improvements in their symptoms.
+If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues are often considered.

-At Thrive Chiropractic Studio in Durango we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
-If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.
+At Thrive Chiropractic Studio in Durango, CO we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
+If you would like more information about carpal tunnel or schedule a consultation, contact our clinic today.